Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Introduction

-Assimilative causal inference (ACI) \cite{andreou2025assimilative}, an approach which aims to address the time evolution of causal relationships, has recently been developed.
-It integrates data and models for causal inference through Bayesian data assimilation, formulating the study of causality as an inverse problem of uncertainty quantification, where causes are traced backward from observed effects.
+Assimilative causal inference (ACI) \cite{andreou2026assimilative}, an approach which aims to capture time-evolving causal relationships, has recently been developed.
+Using Bayesian data assimilation, it integrates data and models for causal inference, formulating the study of causality as an inverse problem of uncertainty quantification where causes are traced backward from observed effects.
 Key advantages of ACI include the online tracking of cause-and-effect roles which can intermittently swap, the accommodation of short and incomplete datasets that contain observations only from potential effects, and computational efficiency in high-dimensional settings by leveraging established techniques from data assimilation.

-Although the discovery of instantaneous causal links is a critical first step, a comprehensive causal analysis must also quantify the associated causal influence range (CIR) that defines the temporal domain of significant causal impact.
-This concept has two distinct interpretations: A forward (predictive) CIR, describing the future period over which a current cause will remain influential, and a backward (attributable) CIR, describing the past period where causal progenitors responsible for a currently observed effect emerged: \begin{enumerate}[label=\textbf{(\Alph*)}] \item The forward CIR quantifiably answers the operational question: “For how long will this causal effect persist?”.
+Although the discovery of instantaneous causal links is a critical first step, a comprehensive analysis must also quantify the associated causal influence range (CIR) that defines the temporal domain of significant causal impact.
+This concept has two distinct interpretations: A forward (predictive) CIR, describing the future period over which a current cause will remain influential, and a backward (attributable) CIR, describing the past period where causal progenitors responsible for a currently observed effect emerged. \begin{enumerate}[label=\textbf{(\Alph*)}] \item The forward CIR quantifiably answers the operational question: “For how long will this causal effect persist?”.
 It assesses the remaining duration of an ongoing event or, following an early warning signal, infers the likelihood of an extreme event's onset.
 By providing a forecast of causal persistence, the forward CIR facilitates proactive preparedness for preventing catastrophic events, such as droughts, tsunamis, or cyclones.

 \item The backward CIR addresses the question: “When did the causal precursors for this observed event emerge?”.
 It pinpoints the onset of a damaging event and reveals its underlying driving mechanisms.
 By supporting root-cause analysis through causal attribution, the backward CIR guides targeted strategies for disaster preparedness and risk reduction.
 For instance, it can identify which factors most strongly influence long-term changes in Earth system processes, thereby helping to prioritize the most effective adaptation measures. \end{enumerate}